rhel-labs/learn-katacoda/kpatch-apply/step2.md

+# Determine what Live Kernel Patches are available

 When Live Kernel Patches are applied to the kernel, functions within the kernel are re-routed from their initial instructions to instead use the functions provided by the kpatch.
 The following diagram provides a bit